Topological Veech dichotomy and tessellations of the hyperbolic plane: Geometry of the graph of periodic directions

 Recall that a measured foliation on $S$ is by definition a measured foliation on $\hat{S}$ which has $k$-pronged singularities with $k\geq 3$ in $S$, and $k$-pronged singularities with $k\geq 1$ at points in $V$ (see~\cite{Mosher:preprint}).
 In other word, measured foliations on $S$ are measured foliations on $\hat{S}$ that are modeled by the foliations of meromorphic quadratic differentials with at most simple poles.

 A measured foliation is {\em minimal} if all of its leaves are either dense in $\hat{S}$ or join two singularities, and there is no cycle of leaves.
 In~\cite{Kla99}, Klarreich shows that the boundary at infinity $\partial_\infty\Curv(S)$ of $\Curv(S)$ can be identified with the space of topological minimal foliations on $S$.

-We now equip $S$ with a conformal structure such that every point in $V$ has a neighborhood biholomorphic to the punctured disk $\{z \in \C; 0 <|z| <1\}$.
-In the same conformal class, there is unique complete hyperbolic metric on $S$ of finite volume.
-Points in $V$ are cusps of this metric.
-There is a one-to-one correspondence between the space $\mathcal{ML}(S)$ of measured geodesic laminations of $S$ and the space $\mathcal{MF}(S)$ (of homotopy classes) of measured foliations on $S$.
-Using this identification, $\partial_\infty\Curv(S)$ can be identified with the space of minimal laminations that fill up $S$ (see~\cite{Ham06}).

-We say that a sequence $(\lambda_i)$ of geodesic laminations {\em converges in the coarse Hausdorff topology} to a minimal lamination that fills up $S$ if every accumulation points of $(\lambda_i)$ with respect to the Hausdorff topology contains $\mu$ as sublamination.
+Moreover, we have (see~\cite[Th.
+1.4]{Kla99})